tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 #### Utilizing Bulletproofs MPC Protocol

-This scheme involves coloring the UTXO to enable attachment of additional proof data and a flag to let the miners know that they have to employ a different set of validation rules.
+This scheme involves coloring the UTXO to enable attachment of additional proof data, a flag to let the miners know that they have to employ a different set of validation rules and a hash of the UTXO and all meta data.
 The [Bulletproofs Multiparty Computation](../../cryptography/bulletproofs-protocols/MainReport.md#mpc-protocol-for-bulletproofs) (MPC) protocol can be used in a special way to construct a range proof that can be validated by the miners.
 Aggregating the range proofs using this protocol provides a huge space saving; a single Bulletproof range proof consists of 672 bytes, whereas aggregating 16 only consist of 928 bytes [[11]].
 For this scheme the simple information sharing protocol will not be adequate; an efficient, robust and secure implementation of the Bulletproof MPC range proof like that done by Dalek Cryptography [[10]] is suggested.

 This scheme works as follows.
 Alice, Bob and Carol proceed to calculate an aggregated MPC Bulletproof range proof for the combined multiparty funds, but each using their own secret blinding factor in the commitment.
 They therefor construct fake commitments that will be used to calculate fake range proofs as follows: